jasraa/tp/docs/DeveloperGuide.md

 * `calculateRemainingSavings(double initialAmount, double totalExpenses)` :
   * Calculates the remaining savings amount after deducting total expenses from the initial amount.
   * Provides clarity on how much savings user has left to spend.
+* `reduceSavingsByCategory(String category, double amount)` :
+  * Decreases the savings amount for a specified category by a given amount.
+  * It iterates through the savings list, finds the specified category, and deducts the specified amount.
+  * If any of the savings entries do not have sufficient funds to cover the reduction, it outputs a warning.

 ##### 3.6.6 RecurringExpenseList
 This class represents a list of recurring expenses for the Recurring Expense feature.
 Within this class, it has